Capsize Screening Formula (CSF)

 On 14 August 1979, the Fastnet Race fleet ran into a Force 10 storm in the Western Approaches with wave conditions that exceeded anything anyone had reasonably anticipated.
 Of 303 starting boats, 24 were abandoned, 5 sank, and 19 sailors died.
 Many boats were rolled — and crucially, some stayed inverted long enough for crews to be lost.

-The Cruising Club of America's technical committee (USYRU/SNAME joint investigation) responded with a screen that any sailor could compute from a brochure spec sheet, designed to flag designs at elevated risk of staying inverted after a knockdown.
-The formula they settled on is what's known today as the CSF (Wikipedia, Capsize screening formula).
+The Cruising Club of America's technical committee (USYRU/SNAME joint investigation) responded with a screen any sailor could compute from brochure specs.
+The goal was not to certify a boat as safe or unsafe; it was to flag designs at elevated risk of staying inverted after a knockdown.
+The formula they settled on is now known as CSF (Wikipedia, Capsize screening formula).

-The core intuition the committee wanted to capture: a wide, light boat is easy to roll and stays inverted once it's there; a narrow, heavy boat is harder to roll and recovers quickly when rolled.
-Beam and displacement, the only two inputs, are on every spec sheet — so the screen could be applied to any boat in the market without specialized data.
-Here's the formula they settled on.
+The intuition is simple: a wide, light boat is easier to roll and more stable upside down; a narrow, heavy boat is harder to roll and more likely to recover.
+Beam and displacement appear on almost every spec sheet, so the screen could be applied without specialized stability data.

 Formula